Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Methodology

-Further analysis is performed by dividing the time series data into training and observed windows.
-The model with the highest log posterior probabilities is fit to the training dataset using a high resolution nested sampling run ($n_{\text{live}}=500$ to $1000$).
-Weighted posterior samples are obtained from this run which are then used to visualize the model fit and residuals.
+Further analysis is performed by dividing the time series data into training and test windows.
+The model with the highest posterior model probability, computed from the Bayesian evidence under uniform model priors (Equation \ref{modelposterior}), is fit to the training dataset using a high-resolution nested sampling run ($n_{\text{live}}=500$ to $1000$).
+Weighted posterior samples are obtained from this run, which are then used to visualize the model fit and residuals.
 For this, we use \texttt{fgivenx} \citep{fgivenx} - a python package for plotting posterior line plots and predictive posteriors of functions.
 Using the weighted posterior samples, the posterior predictive forecasts along with their $1\sigma$, $2\sigma$ and $3\sigma$ credible regions are plotted.